WeWriteCode/ngbp/README.md

 * `delta:jssrc` - When any JavaScript file within `src/` that does not end in `.spec.js` changes, all JavaScript sources are linted, all unit tests are run, and the all source files are re-copied to `build/src`.
-* `delta:coffeesrc` - When any `*.coffee` file in `src/` that doesn't match `*.spec.coffee` changes, the Coffee scripts are compiled independently into `build/src` in a structure mirroring where they were in `src/` so it's easy to locate problems.
-For example, the file `src/common/titleService/titleService.coffee` is compiled to `build/src/common/titleService/titleService.js`.
 * `delta:tpls` - When any `*.tpl.html` file within `src/` changes, all templates
   are put into strings in a JavaScript file (technically two, one for `src/common/` and another for `src/app/`) that will add the template to